semgrep/semgrep-rules/README.md

 ### Benchmarks

+You can evaluate the quality of both Semgrep registry and your own rules.
 The [benchmark job](https://github.com/returntocorp/semgrep-rules/actions?query=workflow%3Arule-benchmarks) runs every weekend.
-It uploads a few artifacts, which can be downloaded.
-If you download the test logs, there are two relevant pieces of information in there: the benchmark table, which roughly shows the performance of every rule that completes in under 60 seconds, and any failed tests are rules that did not complete within 60 seconds.
+This job uploads a few artifacts, which can be downloaded.
+If you download the test logs, there are two relevant pieces of information:

+- The benchmark table, which roughly shows the performance of every rule that completes in under 60 seconds.
+- Any failed tests are rules that did not complete within 60 seconds.

-To run benchmark tests locally, in your command line, use the following commands in the root directory of `semgrep-rules` local repository clone.
+To run benchmark tests locally, use the following commands in the root directory of `semgrep-rules` local repository clone.
 ```bash
 pipenv shell
 pipenv install --dev